nextcloud/server-packages/centos/README.md

 * PHP packages for builtin apps (php-ldap)
 * PHP packages for MariaDB/MySQL connection

--You need to enable EPEL  and SCL repositories.
+You need to enable EPEL and SCL repositories.

--
--On CentOS this can be done by running:
+On CentOS this can be done by running:

--
--  yum -y install epel-release centos-release-scl
+  yum -y install epel-release centos-release-scl
-+You need to enable EPEL repository.

 On Red Hat Enterprise Linux run: